 Length: Most BSN programs require a commitment of at least four years.
 Students may enroll in an accelerated program, sometimes called an ABSN, or take summer courses to earn their degree faster.

-PATH 2: Associate Degree in Nursing (ADN)
+Path 2: Associate Degree in Nursing (ADN)

 Length: Most ADN programs require a commitment of two to three years, or whatever amount of time works out to 60 to 75 credit hours.

 Earning an ADN costs much less than a BSN, but ADN recipients are not able to compete for jobs at the same level as BSN-holders.
-Similarly, ADN programs are more expensive than those awarding a nursing diploma, but ADN programs will allow nurses to secure a stable job much easier than someone who simply has a diploma.
+Similarly, ADN programs are more expensive than those awarding a nursing diploma, but ADN programs allow nurses to secure a stable job much easier than someone who simply has a diploma.

-PATH 3: Nursing Diploma or Certificate
+Path 3: Nursing Diploma or Certificate

 Educational requirements: Minimal academic experience — in most cases, a high school diploma or the GED equivalent — is usually sufficient for admission into a nursing diploma or certificate program.
 These degrees tend to be offered by hospitals or schools tied to hospitals, providing students with ample hands-on experience in a professional setting.

 WHAT CAN I EXPECT FROM AN ONLINE NURSING DIPLOMA?